Daily Bulletin - December 11, 2009

 Kim, however, was convinced Gary was determined to build his strength and sporting skills.
 He intervened and convinced the elder Goltz by promising to buy back the uniform if Gary quit.

 “I think Mr. Kim wouldn’t let me quit because he didn’t want to pay for that uniform,” Goltz said, chuckling.
 “He’s 74 years old now and still tells that story about him and my dad.”

 He tackled business with the same tenacity and discipline he’d devoted to judo.
 It didn’t take long for him to move from an annual $16,000 salary to a six-figure one.
 He enjoyed escalating executive success as a regional vice president in the health care industry and ultimately earned entrepreneurial success.
 Goltz came to California from Chicago in 1985 as vice president of Foster Medical’s regional office in Upland.
 He completed a master’s in business administration at Pepperdine University in 1986, founded Goltz Judo Club in 1988 and established Comprehensive Pharmacy Home I.V.
-Therapy in 1989, a company he sold for $8 million in 1993 to create his current company.
+Therapy in 1989, a company he sold for $8 million in 1993 (which is now part of Coram a division of CVS) to create his current company.

 He doesn’t limit his activities to work and judo.

 Always a fan of Academy Award-winning actor Broderick Crawford and his “Highway Patrol” series, Goltz modified his own 1955 Buick Century to replicate Crawford’s TV car.
 Now good friends with Crawford’s son, Kelly, the two men frequently ferry the car to charitable rallies and benefits, parades and public programs throughout the United States.